-So, while a specific look might please an advertiser’s eye, what really matters is whether that design produces results.
-In other words, a website layout should encourage visitors to linger and explore a company’s products.
+While a specific look might please an advertiser’s eye, what really matters is whether that design produces results.
+For example, a website layout should encourage visitors to linger and explore a company’s products.
 A firm’s tagline must create top-of-mind name recognition among potential clients.
-And a nonprofit’s marketing collateral needs to inspire supporters to donate money – and volunteer to help.
+And a nonprofit’s marketing collateral needs to inspire supporters to donate money—and volunteer to help.

 We see it all the time: organizations using personal preferences to make branding decisions that lead to disappointing results.
 It’s as if their design biases prevent them from making good creative choices.
 You might say they have a creative block.

 We make it our mission to know what you like and to know what works.
 And we’d welcome the opportunity to explain how we accomplish those goals.